Bioethics

 What are some examples where bioethics could help?

-• There are difficult life and death decisions like inserting feeding tubes in patients with advanced dementia or removing life sustaining measures in the intensive care unit
+• there are difficult end of life decisions like inserting feeding tubes in patients with advanced dementia or removing life sustaining measures in the intensive care unit or complex continuing care unit

-• The patient has questions about medical assistance in dying
+• the patient has questions about medical assistance in dying (commonly referred to as MAID)

-• Someone has questions about who should make the decision about treatment when the patient is no longer able to make the decision
+• the health care team has questions about who is the proper SDM to make the decision about treatment when the patient is no longer able to make the decision

-• The Substitute Decision Maker needs help to understand their role making decisions for an incapable patient.
+• the SDM needs help understanding their role in making decisions for an incapable patient.

 Resources: